MRPHarris/ERA5handlers/README.md

              download_directory = export_dir)
 ```

-- Alternatively, here is code for500 hPa geopotential height data for
+- Alternatively, here is code for 500 hPa geopotential height data for
-  the entire Southern Hemisphere at 6h timesteps covering 1950 to 2020,
+  the entire southern hemisphere at 6h timesteps covering 1950 to 2020,
   fetched as yearly requests.

 ``` r